Guide Details ¶

 Note: New steps cannot be created in between prerequisite guides.
 New steps can only be added after every prerequisite guide.

 Using prerequisites can save you a lot of time, but there are potential pitfalls.
 You can only use prerequisites for portions of the disassembly that are sequential.
 Basically, you cannot insert new content between prerequisite guides, it can only be added after.

 Advanced Prerequisites ¶

-If a guide you want to use as a prerequisite does not belong in the same category as the guide you are writing, you can use a little wiki syntax to add it as a prerequisite.
-Simply locate the guide ID in the URL of the guide you would like to add as a prerequisite (hint: the guide ID is the second to last number in the guide URL).
+If a guide you want to use as a prerequisite does not belong in the same category as the guide you are writing, you can use wiki syntax to add it as a prerequisite.
+Simply locate the guide ID in the URL of the guide you would like to add as a prerequisite (Hint: the guide ID is the last number in the guide URL).
 Now enter the the following wiki syntax directly into the prerequisite field: guideid:77.
 In this example the number 77 is the guide ID.